carlomariaolmi/tutorials/4.AB Testing/Introduction.md

 So it would not be impossible to take a sample of ten results that contain one of these streaks.
 This would certainly not be representative of the entire 100 flips of the coin, however.

-Fortunately, we have a phenomenon that helps us account for variance called “regression toward the mean”.

 In order to compare two pages against each other in an Ab test, we have to first collect data on each page individually.

-Typically, whatever AB testing tool you are using will automatically handle this for you, but there are some important details that can affect how you interpret results, and this is the foundation of statistical hypothesis testing, so I want to go ahead and cover this part of the process.

 Let’s say you test your original page with 3,662 visitors and get 378 conversions.
 What is the conversion rate?